KevLin2358/ZombieRunner/README.md

 <h2>Bonus Features</h2>
 <ul>
     <span>Some anticipated features are: </span>
+    <li>Every time the run is over, the score will be calculated into currency.</li>
-    <li>Every time the player wins, they get currency to improve skills or get boosts that will help them in their future runs.</li>
+    <li>The currency is used to improve skills or get boosts that will help them in their future runs.</li>
-    <li>Zombie obstacles that will give the game more complexity.</li>
+    <li>Better map design</li>
 </ul>